openharmony/docs/en/application-dev/quick-start/arkts-page-custom-components-lifecycle.md

    ```

-When the application is started in the background, since the application process is not destroyed, only the **onPageShow** callback is invoked.
+When the application is started in the background, because the application process is not destroyed, only the **onPageShow** callback is invoked.

 ## Custom Component Re-rendering